Dfilono/TurtleMol/docs/index.rst

 The goal of TurtleMol is to ease the process of generating unique and complex molecular structures for computational chemistry.
-Available as a standalone python-package, or as a plugin for `Avogadro2 <https://www.openchemistry.org/projects/avogadro2/>`__, TURTLE aims to quickly generate the intial state of molecular strcutres that are ready for optimization via quamtum or classical calculations!
+Available as a standalone python-package, or as a plugin for `Avogadro2 <https://www.openchemistry.org/projects/avogadro2/>`__, TurtleMol aims to quickly generate the intial state of molecular strcutres that are ready for optimization via quamtum or classical calculations!

-Generating intial structure files for calculations can be a tedious process, one that TURTLE aims to fix.
+Generating intial structure files for calculations can be a tedious process, one that TurtleMol aims to fix.
 Large structures can be generated quickly, and are very tunable based on the need of the user!
 Currently only basic shapes such as boxes and spheres are generatable, but more complex meshes are in the works!